Skip to content

 Phone Pick

-An affordable waterproof phone case that lets you use your phone’s touchscreen and camera in the water.
+An affordable IPX8 pouch that fits even large phones and lets you use your phone’s touchscreen and camera in the water.

-An affordable waterproof phone case that lets you use your phone’s touchscreen and camera in the water.
+An affordable waterproof phone pouch that lets you use your phone’s touchscreen and camera in the water.

-The Mpow 097 case has a waterproof rating of IPX8.
+The Hiearcool pouch has a waterproof rating of IPX8.
 This high rating allows for extended immersion in deeper depths.
-You can easily take your phone, credit cards, and essentials with you while snorkeling.
+A triple-seal lock keeps water, sand, and dust out, and you can easily take your phone, credit cards, and essentials with you while snorkeling.
+It ships as a two-pack with a detachable lanyard, so a second person is covered too.

-While the case is secure deeper underwater it is not recommended for scuba divers.
-The case will not protect your cell phone from malfunctioning due to higher water pressures.
+While the pouch is secure deeper underwater it is not recommended for scuba divers.
+The pouch will not protect your cell phone from malfunctioning due to higher water pressures.

 While similar, snorkeling and scuba diving have significant variances in-depth and gear.
 Read more about the differences between the two in our article here.